 Planning is the first and one of the foundational functions of management.
 It is not more but an act to think before taking an action.
 It is also called an action to choose the best one from the pool of choices.

-It is an effective tool to ensure an organization’s desired goals achievement.
+It is an effective tool to ensure an organization’s desired goals are achieved.
 Managers have to make effective plans to make the company’s goals gain in an efficient manner.
 Effective plans help to convince the employees and motivate them to give their highest effort.

-Planning helps management not just to see the future but also to shape the future of the organization.
+Planning in management is not just to see the future but also to shape the future of the organization.
 It reduces uncertainty in implementation, increases efficiency, and provides an effective direction to get the intended outcome.
-Every manager must strive to make a plan that is precise, measurable, achievable, logical, and time specific.
+Every manager must strive to make a plan that is precise, measurable, achievable, logical, and time-specific.

 What is the Objective of Planning?

 Planning is critical for organizational success, growth, and survival.
 It is the roadmap of an organization that depicts a way and how the organization has to walk on it to get its desired outcome i.e. goal.
-Following are its main objectives:
+The following are its main objectives:

 - Ensure the achievement of organizational goals and objectives.